Anisotropic thermal conduction in galaxy clusters with MHD in Gadget: Introduction

 We discuss the influence of the anisotropic magnetic field on plasma transport processes and in particular on thermal conduction.
 From a microscopic point of view thermal conduction is the heat transport due to collisions of electrons.
 Therefore, it strongly depends on temperature, which allows us to use probes of the hot ICM to study large-scale transport of heat.
 From a macroscopic point of view thermal conduction can be modelled as a diffusion process re-distributing internal energy.
 Usually, the so called Spitzer conduction \cite[see][]{Spitzer1956} is used as a general formulation and multiplied with an efficiency factor, which changes with and depends on the astrophysical environment.
 This original formulation assumes an isotropic movement of electrons and corresponding distribution of collisions.
 As galaxy clusters host significantly strong magnetic fields the influence of the magnetic fields onto thermal conduction has to be taken into account.
 Since particle movement perpendicular to magnetic field lines is restricted, the assumption of isotropic collisions does not hold any longer and thermal conduction is coupled to the magnetic field topology.
 This result in different heat transport timescales parallel and perpendicular to the magnetic field.
 However, the magnetic fields needs to be sufficiently strong to dominate the mean free path \citep{Rechester1978}.

 Observational evidence in galaxy clusters of suppressed perpendicular heat transport is found in so called cold fronts, i.e. regions with a rather stable temperature gradient, but no pressure gradient \citep{Owers2009,Owers2011}.
 This phenomenon demonstrates the insulation of gas with respect to conduction most probably through magnetic fields \citep{Peterson2003}.
 Moreover, turbulent magnetic fields also become a very interesting case to study giving rise to different ways to estimate efficiency factors averaging the suppression effect over volume.
 For example \cite{Chandran1998} proposed that Spitzer conduction should be suppressed by a factor of about 1/300, while \cite{Narayan2001} claimed that conduction can still be efficient up to 1/5 of the Spitzer value in highly turbulent environments.
+Recent studies of density and velocity power spectra also suggest a significant amount of conductivity in galaxy clusters. \citep{Gaspari2014}

 Thermal conduction was frequently discussed as a heating source to balance cooling losses in galaxy clusters in order to explain why hot gas is observed despite the cooling times being smaller than the cluster life times.
 However, the impact of this effect is questioned and even less significant, when the anisotropies of the magnetic field are included.
-For detailed discussions of this problem we refer to \cite{Binney1981}, \cite{Bregman1989}, \cite{Fabian2002}, \cite{Loeb2002}, \cite{Zakamska2003}, \cite{Voigt2004} and \cite{Fabian2006}.
+For detailed discussions of this problem we refer to \cite{Binney1981}, \cite{Bregman1989}, \cite{Fabian2002}, \cite{Loeb2002}, \cite{Zakamska2003}, \cite{Voigt2004}, \cite{Fabian2006} and \cite{Rasia2015}.

 In pioneering work, usually a factor of 1/3 is multiplied onto the Spitzer value as a correction for the influence magnetic fields (e.g. \citealt{Dolag2004}, supported by work presented in \citealt{Rosner1989}).
 We present a numerical implementation of the anisotropic heat transport equation including the seeding and evolution of magnetic fields applied to cosmological simulations of galaxy clusters.